WrenMoon/RFactor-2026-SwerveCode/README.md

 - Pathplanner autonomous
 - Motor control using PID and feedforward
 - Automatic setpoints for subsystems
-- Automatic aiming and shooting
+- Automatic aiming and shooting using vision odometry and a lookup table